Last updated : 9th November 2014

 14th October 1978

 For once it was CI5 who was afraid of the law!
-A splendid episode spoilt by a slightly unsatisfactory resolution.
+A splendid episode marred a little by a slightly unsatisfactory resolution.
 But Lisa Harrow puts in a tremendous performance as the sharp, shrewd, firespitting lawyer!

 The arguments presented on both sides are convincing – Brian Clemens was obviously well aware of the controversial nature of his own creation.